SPFxHeroes/J.A.R.B.I.S.-Labs/Lab1/README.md

 ## Exercise 2: Install Node.js

-1. Using your browser, go to https://nodejs.org/dist/latest-v14.x/
+1. Using your browser, go to https://nodejs.org/dist/latest-v16.x/
-1. Pick and download the lastest version of Node in that page which is compatible with your workstation.
+1. Pick and download the latest version of Node in that page which is compatible with your workstation.
 Make sure to use the `.msi` version.
-This is most likely going to be `node-v14.19.1-x64.msi`
+This is most likely going to be `node-v16.18.1-x64.msi`
 1. Install using all the default options

 ## Exercise 3:  Install Gulp